dotnet/runtime/docs/workflow/README.md

 ### Build Components

 - **Runtime**: The execution engine for managed code.
-There are two different flavor implementations, both written in C/C++:
+There are two different implementations, both written in C or C++:
   - *CoreCLR*: The comprehensive execution engine originally born from .NET Framework.
 Its source code lives in under the [src/coreclr](/src/coreclr) subtree.
   - *Mono*: A slimmer runtime than CoreCLR, originally born open-source to bring .NET and C# support to non-Windows platforms.
 Due to its lightweight nature, it is less affected in terms of speed when working with the *Debug* configuration.
 Its source code lives in under the [src/mono](/src/mono) subtree.